sabotage-linux/sabotage/README.md

 	$ butch install kernel

-There are actually a number of available kernels, all LTS kernels from 4.4 - 6.18. kernel44 is the package name for kernel 4.4 (EOL), kernel618 6.18, etc. see pkg/.
+There are actually a number of available kernels, all LTS kernels from 4.4 - 6.18. kernel44 is the package name for kernel 4.4 (EOL), kernel618 for 6.18, etc. see pkg/ - `ls pkg/kernel*` or look at the options pkg/kernel provides via *Alternative package providers* (see COOKBOOK.md for details).

-Run `butch` and look at the usage information for further options.
+For more information about possible ways to use the package manager, run `butch` without arguments and look at the usage information.

 `butch` uses build templates that allow for a high level of customization.
 `KEEP/butch_build_template.txt` is the base template used by Sabotage.
 It provides a tuned `config.cache` for faster configure runs.
 It also installs packages into `/opt`, creates file lists, etc.

+## Alternative Native Build Bootstrap:

 An alternative bootstrap path is also available (for x86_64 and i386) which minimises the influence of the host system on the stage0 build.